On Incremental Stability of Interconnected Switched Systems: Introduction

 \section{Introduction}

-An interconnected system in control refers to a complex system made up of multiple subsystems that are interacting and interdependent with each other.
-These subsystems include physical components, software systems, human operators, etc. They have numerous potential engineering applications, such as vehicle platooning, a series of biological networks, interconnected power grids, transportation networks, and telecommunication networks.
+An interconnected system in control refers to a complex system made up of multiple subsystems that interact with each other.
+These subsystems include physical components, software systems, human operators, etc. They have numerous potential applications for network control systems, such as vehicle platooning, a series of biological networks, interconnected power grids, and transportation networks\cite{interconnect_1, interconnect_2, interconnect_3_swaroop}.
+In many applications, systems represent switching circuits, such as power converters, cascaded inverters, and switched mechanical systems \cite{7921574, pavlov2005convergent}.
 The behaviour of the interconnected system is determined by the interactions between the subsystems and how their individual characteristics affect the overall behaviour.
 In these systems, the interactions between the subsystems can significantly impact the system's overall performance, and any failures or disturbances in one subsystem can propagate to other subsystems and cause widespread disruptions.
-The stability of individual systems often doesn't guarantee the same for the overall interconnected systems.
-Due to the complexity of interconnected systems, control, management, and stability of such systems requires vivid analysis.
-Overall, the study of interconnected systems is critical in many applications, and ongoing research and development in this area will continue to be necessary to ensure the safe and efficient operation of these systems.
+Due to the complexity of interconnected systems, the control, management, and stability of such systems require a vivid analysis.